youvalv/nextjs-contentful-demo/README.md

 - Contentful account
 - Node v14 or later

-## Setup Instructions
+## Contentful Setup

-The following sections take you through the process of getting this project set up and wired up to Contentful so you can begin the tutorial.

-### Create New Project

-Use the `create-stackbit-app` command to create a new project:
+After cloning the project and installing dependencies, create a new Contentful space.

-    npx create-stackbit-app@latest --example tutorial-nextjs-contentful

-This will create a new instance of this project in a `tutorial-nextjs-contentful` directory.

-### Create Contentful Space

-After signing into Contentful, create a new space.
-Note that if you already have an active Contentful account, you may want to [create an organization](https://app.contentful.com/account/organizations/new) to place your new space.

 ### Generate API Tokens

-After creating the Contentful space, copy `.env.example` to `.env` and fill in the appropriate values.
+Create API tokens for your new space.
+Then copy `.env.example` to `.env` and fill in the appropriate values.

 ```bash
 CONTENTFUL_SPACE_ID="..."